hschweitzer/AniList-Plus/README.md

 # AniList+ for Anilist
 ## Current features:
 - Improved readability of the progress for users with grey theme when using grid lists
-- Scores in Anime and Mange lists are higlighted from red to green
+- Scores in Anime and Manga lists are higlighted from red to green
+- Proper 'Studio' tab on anime pages

 ## Upcoming features:
 - Highlighting colors customization(?)
-- Proper 'Studio' tab on anime pages
 - Filters and other options on Studio pages

 ## Try the Beta (Chrome only):